TheImagingSource/tiscamera/README.md

 sudo make install

 **!!
 IMPORTANT !!**
 Currently some features like uvc-extension units for v4l2 cameras or systemd units for GigE cameras require root privileges as no user directories are used for these files.
-If you wish to install without root privileges you will have to change the paths for udev, uvcdynctrl via -DTCAM\_INSTALL\_UDEV, -DTCAM\_INSTALL\_UVCDYNCTRL, -DTCAM\_INSTALL\_GSTREAMER, -DTCAM\_INSTALL_ and -DTCAM\_INSTALL\_SYSTEMD
+If you wish to install without root privileges you will have to change the paths for udev, uvcdynctrl via -DTCAM\_INSTALL\_UDEV, -DTCAM\_INSTALL\_UVCDYNCTRL, -DTCAM\_INSTALL\_GSTREAMER, -DTCAM\_INSTALL_GIR, -DTCAM_INSTALL_TYPELIB and -DTCAM\_INSTALL\_SYSTEMD

 Alternatively you can launch everything from within the build directory.
 To ensure that everything is reachable the following environment variables should be set: